Dimitrios-Kafetzis/DistributedTransformerInferenceSimulator/README.md

 pytest tests/test_simulation/
 ```

-## Contact
+## Author & Contact

-For questions, suggestions, or issues, please open an issue on GitHub or contact the maintainer (Dimitrios Kafetzis) at dimitrioskafetzis@gmail.com or kafetzis@aueb.gr.
+For questions, suggestions, or issues, please open an issue on GitHub or contact the maintainer and author (Dimitrios Kafetzis) at dimitrioskafetzis@gmail.com or kafetzis@aueb.gr.

 ## License